jacebryan/Sample_Repo/.github/ISSUE_TEMPLATE/Bug.md

+---
+name: Bug report
+about: Report a problem to help us resolve it
+---

 Thanks for reporting an issue!
 Please make sure you click the link above to view the issue guidelines, then fill out the blanks below.

 What are the steps to reproduce this issue?